 Mouse Glue Traps: http://www.bugspraycart.com/traps/glue/mouse-glueboard-5-x-8

-For damp or wet placements, install PLASTIC GLUE BOARDS.
-The paper design will quickly fall apart; the plastic tray glueboard will work for both mice and rat and will last well in wet conditions.
+For damp or wet placements, install PLASTIC TRAY GLUE TRAPS.
+The problem with paper the design will quickly fall apart; the plastic tray glueboard will work for both mice and rat and will last well in wet conditions.
 These are better suited for wet basements, crawl spaces, storage sheds, restaurant coolers, etc.

 RAT AND MOUSE CONTROL KILL TRAPS